 We’re thrilled to see so much innovation cropping up in the “real world” of diabetes these days, with many do-it-yourself creations moving the needle forward.
 That's a big part of what DiabetesMine is all about, and the impetus behind the grassroots #WeAreNotWaiting movement that kicked off in late 2013.

-Just last week, we shared the story of the Mazlish family in New York family (aka the Bigfoot clan), and how they've been using a homemade closed loop system for 2+ years now.
+Just recently, we shared the story of the Mazlish family in New York family (aka the Bigfoot clan), and how they've been using a homemade closed loop system for 2+ years now.

 Today, it's a privilege to share another story from the opposite end of the country where a soon-to-be married couple, Dana Lewis and Scott Leibrand, have also "closed the loop" with their own homemade tech known as the Do-It-Yourself Pancreas System (or DIYPS, for short).